I received this excellent question from a reader:

 The better question is: How is your horse feeling, moving?

-If Cobra and Audelina have no health issues, no lameness and are enlivened and happy, why would I even attempt to manipulate their weight?
+If Cobra and Audelina have zero health issues, no lameness and are enlivened and happy, why would I even attempt to manipulate their weight?
 Or their muscle:fat ratio?
 Where do we honor the body wisdom of the horse?
 Is the horse allowed to own it’s own body… and decide how that body looks, moves, functions, or is it my chattel?

 Are we even honoring our own wisdom?
 Do we only eat when we’re hungry… do we ask our belly what it wants to eat, or are we always asking our tastebuds… do we cook ourselves non-chemical, unprocessed food from scratch?
 How does my body feel and move?
 Am I injury free… am I at my ideal weight… how’s my muscle:fat ratio… do I have any health issues?